kuzzleio/documentation-old/src/sdk-reference/collection/mcreate-document.md

 ---

-## Return value
+## Return Value

 Returns the `Collection` object to allow chaining.

 ---

-## Callback response
+## Callback Response

-Resolves to a `JSON object` containing the raw Kuzzle Backend response.
+Returns a `JSON object` containing the raw Kuzzle Backend response.
 Can return a 206 partial error in cases where some documents could not be created.